pearkes/findi-heroku-example/README.md

 You should see a message letting you know the location was sucesfully stored.
 If not, feel free to [open an issue](https://github.com/pearkes/findi-heroku-example/issues/new).

+## Check Your Work

+It'd be worth logging back in and making sure you're storing the data properly, and that the locations seem correct.

 ## License

 Copyright (c) 2013 Jack Pearkes.